alexpreynolds/byte-store/README.md

 chr1    3568000 3568150 70,34,17,70,...
 ```

-Stores are encoded with the "full" or "mid-quarter-zero" strategy.
+In tests, byte-stores are encoded with the "full" or "mid-quarter-zero" strategy.
 The "full" strategy maps all scores from [-1.0, +1.0] within an ``unsigned char`` in 0.01 increments.
 The "mid-quarter-zero" strategy is similar, but any scores from (-0.25, +0.25) are directly mapped to the equivalent +0.00 ``unsigned char`` value.

 ## Getting started